3. The Beginning

 • Muspelheim - the world of the Fire.

-If something is mentioned in the creation myth - most likely it's very important.
+Creation is the root of everything.
+If something is mentioned in the creation myth - most likely it's very important because it will influence everything what will happen after.

 This is a distinctive and very important feature of Norse mythology - it's not monistic nor dualistic.